MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 Members of the DHCP Users group have the ability to see which scopes are active, inactive, IP addresses assigned, and connectivity issues if the DHCP server is not configured correctly.
 This group is limited to read-only access to the DHCP server.

-The DHCP Users group applies to the Windows Server operating system in the [Default Active Directory Security Groups](#default-active-directory-security-groups) list above.
+The DHCP Users group applies to the Windows Server operating system in the [Default Active Directory security groups](#default-active-directory-security-groups) list above.

 |Attribute|Value|
 |--- |--- |